 “Chemical peel” uses a chemical solution to smooth the texture of facial skin.
 There are currently three options available: alphahydroxy acids (AHA), trichloroacetic acid (TCA) and phenol.

 Men and women choose chemical peels for cosmetic reasons.
-They can reduce or remove facial blemishes, acne scars, uneven skin tone and wrinkles.
+They can reduce or remove facial blemishes, acne scars, uneven skin tone, and wrinkles.
 Chemical peels may also remove precancerous skin growths and even control acne.

-Prior to procedure.
+Prior to the procedure.
 During your consultation with your doctor, you will discuss what your expectations are and any medical conditions you may have.
 Your doctor may pretreat the skin with:

 - Retin A or an AHA cream to thin out the skin

 - Hydroquinone, a bleaching agent, if you have blotchy skin

 - Arrange for a ride to and from the procedure